tommeagher/gitintro/tutorial.md

 	git pull origin master
 (or simply git pull)

-Alternatively, you can fetch the changes and merge them in manually, which some users suggest to avoid painful merges.
+Alternatively, you can fetch the changes and merge them in manually, which some users suggest to avoid potentially painful merges.

 	git fetch origin
 	git merge origin/master